 This course is designed to train students in the area of experimental physics.
 The course is organized so that it offers students some flexibility in selecting the projects and performing the experiments.
 Although the standard lab hours are from 1-4 every Thursday afternoon, students are welcome to conduct measurements in other times during the week when the laboratory is open.
 Students are required to do independent reading, to think about the physics behind the measurements, to analyze the data, to reach their own conclusions, and to write up a report.
 There is no required minimum that a student needs to accomplish for each experiment.
 Rather, students will be expected to demonstrate that they have researched and understood the underlying principles behind the experiments, and that they have performed meaningful experiments that probe those principles.
 They will also have to perform the data analysis and justify their conclusions.
 Some of the experimental instructions are relatively short but they could have deep implications for physics.
-If one just simply goes through the instructions, the experiment can be done very quickly.
-However, students should go beyond what is described in the instruction manual and be creative in the measurements and in the discussion of experimental results.
+If one just simply goes through the instruction manual and be creative in the measurements and in the discussion of experimental results.